MCamner/MCamner/README.md

 # 👋 Hi, I'm Mattias Camner

-I design and build real-world infrastructure systems — where **security, usability, and operations actually work together**.
+I design and build real-world infrastructure systems... — where **security, usability, and operations actually work together**.

 🚀 **Currently building:**
 **macos-scripts** — a modular CLI that turns scattered terminal workflows into one structured system.